 A hydrograph which compares surface water flows in the Little Lake Ranch area to Hay Ranch Project pumping rates over time is also included in this report as Figure 13.
 Surface water flows from Lake Outflow, Coso Springs Flow and North Culvert Flow are listed on the left axis, in cubic feet per second.
-Hay Ranch Project average daily pumping amounts, in acre feet per day, are listed on the right axis in inverse order.
+Hay Ranch Project average daily pumping amounts, in acre-feet per day, are listed on the right axis in inverse order.
 As noted in Section 3.3, surface flow captured by the North Culvert Flow flume represents an accumulation of surface flows from Little Lake, Coso Springs and the Siphon Well flow.

 Groundwater quality graphs are presented in Figures 14 through 16, comparing TDS levels in Rose Valley monitoring wells with Hay Ranch Project pumping amounts over time.
 This data is being collected by the in-well, data-logging transducers.
 The transducers are converting hourly specific conductivity measurements to computed TDS values.
 TDS values, in parts per million (equivalent to mg/L) are listed on the left axis.
-Hay Ranch Project average daily pumping rates are listed on the right axis, in average acre feet per day.
+Hay Ranch Project average daily pumping rates are listed on the right axis, in average acre-feet per day.

-A hydrograph which compares the actual amount of groundwater pumped from the Hay Ranch Project in acre feet (AF) with a hypothetical pumping amount is included in this report as Figure 17.
-The total amount of groundwater extracted from the Hay Ranch property from December 25, 2009 to December 12, 2012 was approximately 9735 AF.
-The hypothetical pumping amount in Figure 17 assumes a pumping rate of approximately 3,000 AFY for December 25, 2009 through December 31, 2010 and assumes a rate of approximately 4,839 AFY from January 1, 2011 through December 31, 2012.
-These hypothetical pumping rates represent the maximum allowable pumping amounts for the 2010, 2011, and 2012 periods.
+A hydrograph which compares the actual amount of groundwater pumped from the Hay Ranch Project in acre-feet (AF) with the maximum allowable amount is included in this report as Figure 17.
+The total amount of groundwater extracted from the Hay Ranch property from December 25, 2009 to September 16, 2015 was approximately 15,417 AF.
+The maximum allowable pumping amount in Figure 17 assumes a pumping rate of approximately 3,000 acre-feet per year (AFY) for December 25, 2009 through December 31, 2010, a rate of approximately 4,839 AFY from January 1, 2011 through August 30, 2013, a rate of 3,040 AFY from September 1, 2013 to June 30, 2014, and a rate of approximately 1,614 AFY from July 1, 2014 to date.
+These pumping rates represent the maximum allowable pumping amounts for the 2010-2015 periods, respectively.
+Coso Operating Company has pumped less than the maximum allowable amounts throughout the project.